xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 tags: dsp notes study communication
 ---

 This post explores the intuition behind the polyphase channelizer.
-All of the plots are interactive (generated using Plotly).
+All of the plots are interactive. $`a^2 + b^2 = c^2`$

 The polyphase channelizer is a powerful tool used to efficiently split a wideband signal into multiple narrower channels.
 The plot below shows a simplified block diagram illustrating how a single channel is extracted, which we will examine first.
 Once we understand this process, we will modify the block diagram to extract all channels simultaneously.

 <iframe src="https://paulxu.me/images/2025-08-25/block_diagram.png" width="1000" frameborder="0"></iframe>

+Before introducing the polyphase channelizer, let’s first look at the straightforward method of extracting a channel using decimation (applying an anti-alias filter followed by down-sampling), and examine its limitations.

+<h3>Decimation Filter</h3>
-Consider the following spectrum for a wide-band input signal (x), which has been decomposed into its four constituent channels (ch0, ch1, ch2, and ch3), each containing a narrow-band signal.
+Consider the following wide-band input signal (x).
+I have plotted its spectrum, along with the spectra for its four constituent channels (ch0, ch1, ch2, and ch3).
 <iframe src="https://paulxu.me/images/2025-08-25/wideband_signal.html" width="800" height="450" frameborder="0"></iframe>

-Say we wish to extract the four narrow band signals while lowering the sampling rate.
-There are many ways to do this.
-Let us first walk through the most intuitive way, which is a straightforward decimation (anti-alias-filtering followed by down-sampling).

-<h3>Simple Decimation Filter</h3>
-For illustration, let us extract the signal on channel 3 (denoted "ch3" in the previous plot).
+For illustration, let us extract the signal on channel 2 (denoted "ch2").

-We first apply a digital frequency shift to center the desired channel around DC.
+We first apply a digital frequency shift to center the desired channel around DC (0 Hz).
 In practice, this is done by multiplying the IQ samples in time with a complex sinusoid with the proper frequency.
 <iframe src="https://paulxu.me/images/2025-08-25/shifted_wideband_signal.html" width="800" height="450" frameborder="0"></iframe>

-Next, we apply anti-aliasing filter to attenuate all other channels, preventing them from folding down to DC when we down-sample later.
+Next, we apply a anti-aliasing filter to attenuate all other channels, preventing them from folding down to DC when we down-sample later.
 In this case, I used a 64-tap finite impulse response (FIR) low-pass filter synthesized using the **firwin** function in the **scipy.signals** module:

 <iframe src="https://paulxu.me/images/2025-08-25/lpf_taps.html" width="800" height="450" frameborder="0"></iframe>

 The filtered signal looks like this:
 <iframe src="https://paulxu.me/images/2025-08-25/filtered_wideband_signal.html" width="800" height="450" frameborder="0"></iframe>
+The contents in ch0, ch1 and ch3 are heavily attenuated.

-Finally, we down-sample the filtered signal with a factor of 4.
+Finally, we down-sample the filtered signal with a factor of 4, since the high sample rate is no longer needed to fully capture the information in the desired channel.
 <iframe src="https://paulxu.me/images/2025-08-25/decim_filtered_signal.html" width="800" height="450" frameborder="0"></iframe>

+We can see that the extracted signal almost perfectly matches the desired signal, due the application of the anti-aliasing filter.

-As an aside, checkout my post here on visualizing the down-sampling process in the frequency domain.
+> As an aside, checkout my post here on visualizing the down-sampling process in the frequency domain.

-Notice that during decimation filtering, we are discarding a large amount of the samples, on which we have spent a considerable amount of computation resources.
-We had to convolve the wide-band input signal with a 64-tap FIR filter.
+Notice that in the decimation filtering step, we discard a large fraction of the samples (three out of four in this example), even though we spent significant computation to produce them by convolving the wide-band input signal with a 64-tap FIR filter.

-Furthermore, if we wish to extract the other three channels, we would need to quadruple the amount of computation.
+If we then wanted to extract the other three channels as well, the computational cost would be roughly four times higher; this is extremely inefficient.

 <h3>Polyphase Channelizer</h3>
-A polyphase channelizer realizes the same effect as the decimation filter much more efficiently.
+A polyphase channelizer achieves the same result as a decimation filter, but with much greater efficiency.

-To illustrate this, let us consider the following wide-band waveform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
+To illustrate its working principle, let us consider the following wide-band waveform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
 <iframe src="https://paulxu.me/images/2025-08-25/wideband_signal_polyphase_input.html" width="850" height="500" frameborder="0"></iframe>

 To aid visualization, let us also assume that the signal has a purely real spectrum.
 The intuition developed in this case can later be generalized to arbitrary waveforms with complex spectra.
 We can now plot the spectrum of the signal on a complex IQ plane:

 <iframe src="https://paulxu.me/images/2025-08-25/complex_spectrum_wideband_input.html" width="850" height="550" frameborder="0"></iframe>

-<h4> Polyphase Components of the Input Signal</h4>
+<h4> Polyphase Decomposition of the Input Signal</h4>

-First, the original signal is decomposed into four parallel streams, each operating at one-quarter of the original sampling rate.
+Following the block diagram for the polyphase channelizer, the original signal is decomposed into four parallel streams, each operating at one-quarter of the original sampling rate.
 These streams are staggered with respect to one another by one-sample increments.

 At first glance, it may seem surprising that the signals are down-sampled without any anti-aliasing filter.
 Intuitively, this should make it impossible to recover the desired signals on each channel, since the spectral content would fold over and overlap.